1zaak/loyalty-automation/README.md

-# Lazada Loyalty Calculation
+# Loyalty Bonus Points Calculation

-> This is the simple client side app for  Lazada MY loyalty points calculation
+> This is the simple client side app for loyalty bonus points calculation

 ## Deployment